antazo/ai-python/README.md

 Access Microsoft Azure AI advanced capabilities (cognitive services) using Python.
 A valid subscription to Azure is needed for your own endpoints.

-This repository uses virtual environments, CI pipelines (GitHub Actions), and containerization as optional.
+The project uses virtual environments, CI pipelines, and containerization as optional.

+This repository is automatically deployed to an Azure Container Registry (ACR) through a GitHub Actions workflow.

 ## Overview